Verification Of Employment For Mortgage To Determine Qualified Income

 There are two types of verification of employment for mortgage.

 - The first is the written verification of employment for mortgage

-- The second is a verbal verification of employment for mortgage.
+- The second is a verbal verification of employment for mortgage

-- Mortgage lenders verify the mortgage loan borrower’s income through the verification of employment not just to make sure that the employee is still working but also to verify the amount they are making as well as the stability of the income
+- Verification Of Employment is not just to make sure that the employee is still working but also to verify the amount they are making as well as the stability of the income

-- Mortgage lenders also do a last minute verbal verification of employment prior to issuing a clear to close as well.
+- Mortgage lenders also do a last-minute verbal verification of employment prior to issuing a clear to close as well

 Process Of Verification Of Employment For Mortgage Process

-- They will get the proper fax number to the contact person that will be verifying the employment of the borrower.
+- They will get the proper fax number to the contact person that will be verifying the employment of the borrower

-- The written verification of employment form is a page long form that needs to be completed by the HR manager.
+- The written verification of employment form is a page long-form that needs to be completed by the HR manager

-- The items that the HR manager completes should match the income information the mortgage loan applicant has completed on his 1003, which is the formal mortgage application.
+- The items that the HR manager completes should match the income information the mortgage loan applicant has completed on his 1003, which is the formal mortgage application

 Why Is Verification Of Employment For Mortgage Borrowers So Important